ztyyLV/web-twain-docs/indepth/faqs/license/the-current-product-key-does-not-match-the-domain.md

 * Symptom

-When you visit a `DWT` application , you may be met with this error message.
+When you visit a `Dynamic Web TWAIN` application , you may be met with this error message.

 * Cause